 The COVID-19 lockdown measures led to all universities and colleges closing shortly after 13th March 2020 and therefore some students and staff teams were unable to complete their team Row Britannia Challenge or reach their fundraising targets for our charity partners.

-During the pandemic crisis we have continued to engage with all our partners and their continued support has been overwhelming.
-Universities, colleges and their Students Unions have encouraged us to deliver another UK-wide mental health and fitness fundraising event.
-All our efforts are now focussed on delivering the BRIT 2021 Challenge.
+During the pandemic crisis we continued to engage with all our education, sport and charity partners; their continued support was overwhelming.
+Universities, colleges and Students' Unions encouraged us to deliver another UK-wide mental health and fitness fundraising event.
+All our efforts were then focussed on delivering the BRIT 2021 Challenge and an annual BRIT Challenge.

 IMPACT OF COVID-19 LOCKDOWN